Skip to main content

 The original Producer field starts with an 8-byte string “\376\377” (hex codes 5C 33 37 36 5C 33 37 37).
 The PDF file format includes an octal character encoding format, inherited from the PostScript format, and it is now used in this metadata.
 The octal values 376 and 377 correspond to FE and FF as hex values.
 This refers to a BOM character (byte order marker, hex FEFF), which is used in the UTF-16BE encoding.
 This means that the UTF-16BE encoded string has been dual encoded with an octal representation of the PDF file format.
 Likewise, substring “\000” refers just to a null byte, and the actual content can be picked between these null codes: \000P --> P, \000D --> D, \000F --> F, etc.

 In ch.
-7.3.4.2, octal coding is described as "character code ddd", which intuitively indicates that an octal code should be decoded to a character.
-But at the end of the chapter, this is added: "However, any 8-bit value may appear in a string, represented either as itself or with the \ddd notation described."
-It remains quite unclear whether a single octal “character code” should be decoded to a character or a byte (of a character).
+7.3.4.2, octal coding is described as "character code", which intuitively indicates that an octal code should be decoded to a character.
+At the end of the chapter, it is added that any 8-bit value can appear also with the octal "notation described".
+Still, it remains quite unclear whether a single octal “character code” should be able to decode to a character or a byte (of a character).
+In UTF-16BE encoded string there is a difference, since all the characters use 2 or 4 bytes.

 JHOVE can’t handle the dual encoding in the original file.
 JHOVE does not find the right parenthesis “)” of the Producer field to know when the field ends.
 Consequently, it continues reading the file until finally reaching a problem (Lexical Error) in byte offset 1888, which can’t be decoded anymore.
 The Producer field in the Document Information Dictionary object exists in the offset 87-169 of the PDF file.
 This was quite a bit to track back from the reported error at offset 1888.

-UTF-16BE characters use 2-4-bytes each, and originally, JHOVE connects “)” with the neighbouring byte(s) to form a character.
+UTF-16BE characters use 2 or 4-bytes each, and originally, JHOVE connects “)” with the neighbouring byte(s) to form a character.
 Just adding a space character before the right parenthesis “)” causes the file to be valid according to JHOVE, but as a result, JHOVE results nonsense as the Producer metadata.

 Act 3: XMP as a Friendly Ghost